-Curriculum Organisers Experiences and Outcomes for planning learning, teaching and assessment Benchmarks to support practitioners' professional judgement of achievement of a level Writing Enjoyment and choice - within a motivating and challenging environment developing an awareness of the relevance of texts in my life I enjoy creating texts of my choice and I am developing my own style.
+Curriculum Organisers Experiences and Outcomes for planning learning, teaching and assessment Benchmarks to support practitioners' professional judgement of achievement of a level Enjoyment and choice - within a motivating and challenging environment developing an awareness of the relevance of texts in my life I enjoy creating texts of my choice and I am developing my own style.
 I can regularly select subject, purpose, format and resources to suit the needs of my audience.
-LIT 3-20a / LIT 4-20a Writes for a range of purposes and audiences selecting appropriate genre, form, structure and style to enhance communication and meet the needs of audience. writing - using knowledge of technical aspects to help my writing communicate effectively within and beyond my place of learning As appropriate to my p type of text, I can punc structure different type with sufficient accuracy these to make meaning straightforward relation paragraphs.
-LIT: Throughout the writing I can review and edit m to ensure that it meets LIT 3-22a / LIT 4-22a Throughout the writing process, I can review and edit my writing to ensure that it meets its purpose and communicates meaning Applies a range of strategies and resources to spell most words correctly, including unfamiliar and specialist vocabulary.
-Uses more complex punctuation, where appropriate, to convey meaning or in an attempt to enhance writing for example, inverted commas, exclamation marks, question marks, colons, parentheses, ellipses, apostrophes.
+LIT 3-20a / LIT 4-20a Writes for a range of purposes and audiences selecting appropriate genre, form, structure and style to enhance communication and meet the needs of audience.
+Writing Tools for writing - using knowledge of technical aspects to help rny writing communicate effectively within and beyond my place of learning I can use a range of strategies and resources and spell most of the words I need to use, including specialist vocabulary, and ensure that my spelling is accurate.
+LIT 3-21a As appropriate to my purpose and type of text, I can punctuate and structure different types of sentences with sufficient accuracy, and arrange these to make meaning clear, showing straightforward relationships between paragraphs.
+LIT 3-22a / LIT 4-22a Throughout the writing process, I can review and edit my writing to ensure that it meets its purpose and communicates meaning at first reading.
+LIT 3-23a Applies a range of strategies and resources to spell most words correctly, including unfamiliar and specialist vocabulary.
+Uses more complex punctuation, where appropriate, to convey meaning or in an attempt to enhance writing for example, inverted commas, exclamation marks, question marks, -colons, -parentheses, ellipses, apostrophes.
 Punctuation is varied and mainly accurate.
-Writes almost all sentences in a grammatically accurate way, as appropriate to the stage of learning.
+Writes almost all sentences in a grammatically accurate way, as appropriate to the stage of learning-to-write in a fluent and legible way.
 Uses a variety of sentence structures, varying openings and lengths for example, simple and complex sentences, lists and repetition.
 Uses paragraphs effectively to structure content.
 Uses linking phrases and topic sentences as appropriate to signpost a basic structure, line of thought or argument.
 Writes in a fluent and legible way Edits and revises writing, following feedback, using targets for improvement to ensure clarity of meaning, technical accuracy and to improve on content or language.
 Selects and uses features of layout and presentation, including in digital texts, as appropriate for purpose and audience, for example, by using headings, bullet points, text boxes and/or relevant graphics.